 But also, I knew halibut has major potential to be out-of-this-world amazing, and I was so worried that I'd ruin it.

-If you’re currently feeling worried about cooking halibut, let me reassure you.
-There is an extremely easy way to cook halibut.
+If you're currently feeling worried about cooking halibut, let me reassure you.
+There is a very easy way to cook halibut.

 This tutorial will walk you through how to broil halibut, plus give you a few easy recipe ideas.

 Once you've mastered broiling, then you can move onto other techniques, such as learning how to pan-sear halibut.

 In my opinion, it's one of the easiest ways to cook halibut.
 Or really, any fish.

 Your oven's broiler provides a lot of concentrated heat, making it easy to cook fish quickly without it drying out.

 Start by patting the halibut dry.
 Season it with a little sea salt.